 Likewise, citrus notes, such as mandarin orange or lemon, can sweeten lavender’s spicy-woody tendencies without diminishing its sharpness.
 Traditional florals, such as tuberose and jasmine, can impart a softer character to any lavender perfume.

-Best Lavender Perfumes
+Our Top Picks for Best Lavender Perfumes

 While it is possible to make lavender perfume at home, the need to source quality ingredients, as well as the sheer multiplicity of notes that pair well with lavender, gives designer perfumes a clear advantage.
 The following are some of the best lavender-centric perfumes and their profiles.